wlsong/PyLipID/README.md

 - García, Angel E.Stiller, Lewis.
 Computation of the mean residence time of water in the hydration shells of biomolecules.
 1993.
 Journal of Computational Chemistry;
 - Duncan AL, Corey RA, Sansom MSP.
 Defining how multiple lipid species interact with inward rectifier potassium (Kir2) channels.
 2020.
 Proc Natl Acad Sci U S A.

 To alleviate the 'cage-rattling' phenomenon of the beads dynamics in coarse-grained simulations, pylipid uses a dual-cutoff scheme.
-This scheme defines the start of a continuous interaction of a lipid molecule with a given object when any atom/bead of the lipid molecule moves within the distance of the smaller cutoff; and the end of such a contunuous interaction when all of the atoms/beas of the lipid molecule move out of the distance of the larger cutoff.
+This scheme defines the start of a continuous interaction of a lipid molecule with a given object when any atom/bead of the lipid molecule moves within the smaller cutoff; and the end of such a contunuous interaction when all of the atoms/beas of the lipid molecule move out of the larger cutoff.
 Such a dual-cutoff scheme can also be applied to atomistic simulations.
 The recommended dual-cutoff for coarse-grained simulations is **0.55 1.0** nm, and that for atomistic simulations is **0.35 0.55** nm.
 But it's reccommended for users to do some tests on their systems.
-Users can use the same value for both cutoffs for a single cutoff scheme.
+Users can use the same value for both cutoffs to achieve a single cutoff scheme.

 ## Installation: